Kondor Path Tours

 Man’s Best Friend

 Wild Guanacos, Vicuñas, Llamas, and Alpacas are incredibly hardy animals used to produce different services and products for peasants.
-Llamas and Alpacas lived between 2,400 to 4,500 meters/8,000 to 15,000 feet and were domesticated 8,000 years ago.
+Llamas and alpacas lived between 2,400 and 4,500 meters/8,000 and 15,000 feet and were domesticated 8,000 years ago.

 Andes Llamas and Alpacas are intelligent and gentle animals; they are relatively inexpensive to maintain, disease-free, quick learners, cooperative, and patient in training.